IRISSIUE/scrolly-story-generator/README.md

     - the default 1, so specifying 1 doesn't change the zoom
     - Positive numbers scale the image up or down (zoom in or out)
       - Numbers between 0 and 1 scale an image down, which zooms it out.
 A value of 0.5 makes the image half as big, and 0 will make the image disappear as it scales the image down to 0 size.
       - Numbers above 1 scale the image up that many times.
-A value 1.5 will make the image twice ts original size, which zooms in.
+A value 2 will make the image twice ts original size, which zooms in.
       - Negative numbers flip the element as well as scale it.
 A value of -1.5 will flip the image horizontally and zoom in by a factor of 1.5
-- **Text** - The text that scrolls up for this step
+- **Text** - The text that scrolls up for this step.
+HTML and CSS can be included here and th code will display it, as long as it doesn't conflict with an existing CSS style.

 # Credits